Table of contents

 Campsites

 Campsites in the backcountry are first-come, first-serve.
 Please follow Leave No Trace guidelines when choosing a site in this fragile environment.
-Camp in designated, pre-used sites that are on durable surfaces, such as rock, sand, dry grass, or compacted dirt.
-Also, you want to make sure that you are 200 feet from water and trails.
+Camp in designated, pre-used sites on durable surfaces, such as rock, sand, dry grass, or compacted dirt.
+Also, you want to ensure you are 200 feet from water and trails.

 • US Forest Service Steens High Desert Forest Map – This map is great for navigating the Steens, but doesn’t provide the level of detail off-trail hikers may want.
 You can buy online or pick one up at the Burns District BLM office.